Supporting teenagers with attention deficit hyperactivity disorder (ADHD)

 - loss of appetite, which can affect your child’s weight gain

-- reduced final adult height – this might be reduced by 1-2 cm after long-term use
+- reduced final adult height – it might be 1-2 cm after long-term use

 - anxiety or agitation